gazebosim/gz-sim/README.md

 ### Prerequisites

-The Eigen component of Ignition Math requires:
+The optional Eigen component of Ignition Math requires:

   * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 Refer to the [Eigen Documentation](ttp://eigen.tuxfamily.org/index.php?title=Main_Page#Documentation) for installation instructions.
 On Ubuntu systems, `apt-get` can be used to install Eigen: